dLogan807/kevin-logan-electrical-v4/README.md

 ## About

-A small business website developed for `Kevin Logan Electrical`.
+A full-stack small business website developed for `Kevin Logan Electrical`.

 #### Deployment Status